xregistry/spec/core/spec.md

 xRegistry-createdOn: TIME ?
 xRegistry-modifiedBy: STRING ?
 xRegistry-modifiedOn: TIME ?
-xRegistry-RESOURCEUri: URI ?
+xRegistry-RESOURCEUrl: URI ?

 ...Resource contents... ?
 ```

 Where:
 - the HTTP body SHOULD contain the latest representation of the Resource being
-  deleted
+  deleted prior to being deleted
-- the response MAY exclude the nested Versons collection if returning it
+- the response MAY exclude the nested Versons collection (and `latestUrl`)
-  is too challenging
+  if returning them is challenging

 **Examples:**